 TEAM #5 wins!.
 If a tie still exists, the clay content of the second sample will be compared, followed by the third, fourth, fifth, and sixth if necessary.
 The actual clay content of the first soil sample will be compared to that estimated by each individual or group if tied.
 If a tie still exists, the clay content of the clay content of the second sample will be compared, followed by the third, fourth, fifth, and sixth if necessary.

+Grading

+Component 1 materials will be double-graded with a three-team rotation.
+Coaches will be instructed on how this grading will be occur.
+Component 2 and 3 materials will be graded by the Contest Committee.

 COMPONENT 1: PEDON DESCRIPTION, CLASSIFICATION, AND INTERPRETATION